JonyCseDu/ESalesMan/README.md

 1. Cost is checked with User credit.

 ### *** Bid Procedure:
-Bid process is happend when someone tries to view the product page.
-That is when someone tries to view the product page of the specific product then bid time is compared with the current time.
-If it succeed in time check then info is updated and notification is generated.
-So this event will happen only one time.
+Bid process happens when product type is auction and someone try to view the product page and current time is greater than the product's auction time.
+If this process passed then product's info is updated and notification is generated.
+As in this process product quantity decreases, So this process will happen once.

 # Screen-Shots:
 ### Home Page </br>